rust-lang/rust.vim/README.md

 ## Description

-This is a vim plugin provides [Rust][r] file detection and syntax highlighting.
+This is a vim plugin that provides [Rust][r] file detection and syntax highlighting.

 ## Installation